smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 * 1 fps buffer caps are lowest latency use in game fps limiter first then rtss/nvidia ect
 * best practice -2fps under refresh rate
 * do not use with frame gen
+* rtss > fraterate limit -2 under monitor max hz (or lower for stable/and/or LFC)
+* rtss > setup > enable framerate limiter > NVIDIA reflex (is ultra low latency if not used with reflex)
 ---
 ---
 ## 🟩 ReBAR:
-* Enable above 4g and rebar in your bios (if its supported)
+* Enable rebar in your bios (if its supported, it will also turn on )
 * rBAR in nvidiaProfileInspector (as admin)
 * rBAR Enabled (rebar can cause games to stutter/lag randomly/crash) (test per-game)
+* rBAR - Intel CPU Exclusion (idk)
 * rBAR Options set (test per-game)
 * rBAR Size Limit set (test per-game)
 ---